Syndrome Differentiation of Zang-fu Organs

 This way of diagnosis is made by reviewing and summarizing a disease, and then identifying an organ disharmony as final conclusion.

-Zang-fu Organ Syndrome Differentiation is based on the functional and pathological manifestations of organs, as well as the interrelationships between the organs.
-Since organ disharmonies involve in a variety of diseases, differentiation of organ disharmony becomes the basic for clinical diagnosis, and usually used together with other diagnostic methods.
-In western medicine, the body's organs are explained in terms of their anatomical structure and physiological functions.
-However, in Traditional Chinese Medicine (TCM), the approach is quite different.
-Organs are considered functional units of the body.
+In western medicine, the body's organs are explained in terms of their anatomical structure and physiological functions, however in Traditional Chinese Medicine (TCM), the approach is quite different, organs are considered as functional units of the body.
 Therefore, what is typically thought of as an organ has a much broader meaning and application in TCM.
 An organ's anatomical structure is not as important as its yin yang properties or relationships with other organs.
-Chinese medicine recognizes five yin organs (heart, liver, spleen, lung & kidney) and six yang organs (gall bladder, stomach, small intestine, large intestine, bladder and triple burner), also known as "zang" and "fu" organs respectively.
+TCM recognizes five yin organs (heart, liver, spleen, lung & kidney) and six yang organs (gall bladder, stomach, small intestine, large intestine, bladder and triple burner), also known as "zang" and "fu" organs respectively.
 See article on "Understanding the Body's Organ from a TCM Perspective."

-The term “zang-fu” refers to the internal organs, which are categorized into:
+Generally, “zang-fu” is a collective term for all internal organs, which are categorized into:

 • Five Zang (organs): Heart, Liver, Spleen, Lung, and Kidney.